Fudan-iGEM/2025-wiki/pages/entrepreneurship.md

 ![High-Incidence Global Fungal Diseases in 2025](https://static.igem.wiki/teams/5643/pageimage/entrepreneurship-image/igem-business-pic2.webp)

-- According to a study published in the *Journal of Microbiology, Immunology and Infection[2]*, patients who have recovered from COVID-19 face a significantly elevated risk of developing fungal respiratory infections.
+- According to a study published in the *Journal of Microbiology, Immunology and Infection [^2], patients who have recovered from COVID-19 face a significantly elevated risk of developing fungal respiratory infections.
 The incidence of invasive pulmonary aspergillosis (IPA) within the studied population ranged from 19.6% to 33.3%.
 Consequently, since 2021, there has been a sharp increase in demand for antifungal medications.
 - Based on data updated in September 2022 by the U.S. Centers for Disease Control and Prevention (CDC), onychomycosis (fungal infection of the fingernails and toenails) may affect up to 14% of the global population, with diabetic patients being particularly vulnerable.
-Among this group, dermatophytes (50%) and yeasts (30.8%) were identified as the most common cultured strains.
+Among this group, dermatophytes (50%) and yeasts (30.8%) were identified as the most common cultured strains [^3].

  While these factors underscore the rising strategic importance of antifungal drug development, it is necessary to examine **the practical process of antifungal drug** **R&D** in greater detail to better evaluate the market landscape and opportunities.

-#### Two: why and who needs to study AMR ？
+#### Two: Why and who needs to study AMR？

 Currently, the preclinical R&D pipeline for antifungal drugs remains insufficiently robust.
 This is attributed to the lack of efficient and effective drug screening, which results in a relatively high attrition rate during early-stage drug innovation.
 Specifically, many drugs that appear promising in the preclinical phase fail in subsequent clinical trials due to various reasons, such as safety concerns and inadequate efficacy.
 The existing preclinical R&D pipeline is unable to offset the losses caused by these high attrition rates.

- Through our desk research, the R&D of a drug pipeline usually has five stages: Drug Discovery；Pharmaceutical Research；Preclinical Research；Clinical Trial；Approval and Marketing.
+ Through our desk research, the R&D of a drug pipeline usually has five stages: Drug Discovery, Pharmaceutical Research, Preclinical Research, Clinical Trial, Approval and Marketing.
 AMR testing typically focuses on the phase of **pharmaceutical research.**

 ![The research process of an antifungal medication](https://static.igem.wiki/teams/5643/pageimage/entrepreneurship-image/igem-business-pic3.webp)

- In this stage, CRO usually take the responsibility of drug screening for Drug manufacturers.
-CRO stands for Contract Research Organization，companies that provides outsourced research services to pharmaceutical, biotechnology, and medical device firms.
+ In this stage, CRO usually takes the responsibility of drug screening for Drug manufacturers.
+CRO stands for Contract Research Organization， companies that provide outsourced research services to pharmaceutical, biotechnology, and medical device firms.
 Therefore, they usually conduct specialized works including AMR tests that allow drug developers to reduce costs, accelerate timelines, and access specialized expertise without building everything in-house.